Applied Developmental Science Doctoral Program

 Course of Study

-The Ph.D. is a 76 credit-hour degree, designed to be completed in a 4-year time frame (18-21 credits per year).
-All ADS students must take 22 credits in ADS programwide core courses; in addition, 24 credits are earned in elective courses that are selected in consultation with the student’s adviser and committee so as to prepare the student for the career trajectory that he or she has planned.
-These electives must include at least two lifespan development electives, one statistics elective (3 credits), and one general elective outside of Human Development and Family Studies (3 credits).
+The Ph.D. is an 80 credit-hour degree designed to be completed in a 4-year (coming in with a master’s degree), 5-year (completing an experimental master’s on the way to Ph.D.), or 6-year time frame (completing a clinical master’s on the way to Ph.D.)
+This is 18-21 credits per year.
+All ADS students must take 22 credits in ADS program wide core courses.
+In addition, 24 credits are earned in elective courses that are selected in consultation with the student’s adviser and committee.
+This helps to prepare the student for the career trajectory that they have planned.
+These electives must include at least one lifespan development elective, one statistics elective (3 credits), two prevention science/intervention electives (6 credits), and one teaching/applied research elective (3 credits).

 Competency Projects